apet97/pyddon/clockify-python-addon/PRODUCTION_READINESS_GATE.md

 ---

 ## Remaining Optional Items (MEDIUM/LOW)
-1. Add optional HMAC webhook verification once Clockify exposes shared secrets.
-2. Expose bootstrap restart/resume controls directly in the sidebar UI.
+1. Expose bootstrap restart/resume controls directly in the sidebar UI.
-3. Provide a lightweight history/replay list for recently executed API Studio calls.
+2. Provide a lightweight history/replay list for recently executed API Studio calls.
-4. Offer an admin action to re-run webhook registration after external credential changes.
+3. Offer an admin action to re-run webhook registration after external credential changes.

 These items are nice-to-haves and explicitly tracked as future work; they do not block marketplace submission.